-Assessment Name Overview/Purpose Population How Data Are Used and Shared Estimated Student Time Required Testing Window PSAT 10 The PSAT 10 includes a Reading Test, a Writing and Language Test and a Math Test.
+Assessment Name Overview/Purpose Population How Data Are Used and Shared ESTIMATED STUDENT TIME REQUIRED Testing Window PSAT 8/9 PSAT 8/9 includes a Reading Test, a Writing and Language Test and a Math Test.
+Students in grade 9 Teachers use the information to plan instruction for individuals and groups of students and to make instructional decisions (including placement).
+150 minutes Fall PSAT 10 The PSAT 10 includes a Reading Test, a Writing and Language Test and a Math Test.
 Students in grade 10 Teachers use the information to plan instruction for individuals and groups of students and to make instructional decisions (including placement).
 150 minutes Spring PSAT/NMSQT The PSAT National Merit Scholarship Qualifying Test includes a Writing and Language Test and a Math Test Students in grades 11 Teachers use the information to plan instruction for individuals and groups of students and to make instructional decisions (including placement).
 Students who score high enough could qualify for the National Merit Scholarship Competition.
-150 minutes Fall SAT The SAT includes a Reading Test, a Writing and Language Test, Math Test and essay.
-Students in grade 11 Student level reports are shared with parents.
-Students can use results as a part of the college entrance process.
-Data are used at the State level for accountability (MSIP5).
-At the district level, data are used to monitor student progress and make instructional decisions.
-210 minutes Spring
+150 minutes Fall

-Assessment Name Overview/Purpose Population How Data Are Used and Shared Estimated Student Time Required Testing Window Naglieri Nonverbal Ability Test - Version 3 (NNAT-3) The NNAT test is a nonverbal measure of general ability that yields a norm-based score, helpful in identifying students with the potential for advanced scholastic achievement.
+Assessment Name Overview/Purpose Population How Data Are Used and Shared ESTIMATED STUDENT TIME REQUIRED Testing Window Naglieri Nonverbal Ability Test - Version 3 (NNAT-3) The NNAT test is a nonverbal measure of general ability that yields a norm-based score, helpful in identifying students with the potential for advanced scholastic achievement.
 NNAT provides a nonverbal, culturally neutral assessment of general ability that is ideal for use with a diverse student population.
 Students in grades 1, 3 & 5 (or new to District and previously in a gifted program) Teachers use the information to plan instruction for individuals and groups of students.
 Additionally, this assessment is used as a universal screener to determine students needing additional testing to determine placement in the gifted program.
 30 minutes Winter The Cognitive Abilities Test (CogAT) An assessment that measures reasoning skills with different types of verbal, quantitative and nonverbal questions.
 Students identified through universal screener as needing follow up assessment for consideration for entry into the gifted program.
 Teachers use the data (in conjunction with other data points) to determine placement in the gifted program.
 120 minutes Spring